cathytham/cart-351/exercises/celine-tran-40296536-cathy-tham-40287326_exercise_five/README.md

-## Explanation of MongoDB Query and Visualizations
+## Explanation of MongoDB Queries and Visualizations

 ### Project Overview
 This project loads data from a MongoDB collection and allows the user to view the results using  a dropdown menu.